qormiman/xirja-backend/PROGRESS.md

   `App()`), not persisted — closing/reloading the app mid-trip loses your checkmarks.
 That's a known, real gap, not an oversight: persisting it (AsyncStorage, keyed by list_id) is a natural small follow-up once this screen itself is confirmed working.
-Not yet confirmed working by the user — needs testing on Snack like every other screen before this line can say so.
+The numbers ("X of N checked", running total) were confirmed correct on first testing (24 Sept), but the visual progress bar itself stayed blank and didn't move as items were checked — a real React Native quirk, not a data bug: the bar was originally built the same way as Compare's and Store lists' bars (a percentage `width` string on a single filled child), which works fine on screens whose list re-renders fresh each time, but didn't reliably reflow on THIS screen because it stays mounted in place while you check items off one at a time.
+Fixed by rebuilding it as two flex-weighted children in a row instead of a percentage width — flex proportions recompute every render, a cached percentage measurement sometimes doesn't.
+Not yet re-confirmed by the user since that fix.
 A simple three-tab bar switches between "My list"/"Browse"/"Compare" — local state, not the React Navigation library yet (fine for 3 tabs plus a few tap/button- reached sub-screens, won't scale cleanly much further).
 Uses a random